 Prospective interns will apply through the Association of Psychology and Postdoctoral and Internship Center (APPIC) Application for Psychology Internship (APPI).
 The APPI is available at www.appic.org.

 Requirements for Eligibility

-- A doctoral candidate from an APA accredited doctoral program in clinical psychology or counseling psychology - A permanent U.S. resident or U.S. citizen - Successful defense of a dissertation proposal - At least 400 clinical hours of practicum experience (with both assessment and intervention hours)
+A doctoral candidate from an APA accredited doctoral program in clinical psychology or counseling psychology

+- Successful defense of a dissertation proposal - Completion of all doctoral program coursework

 Requirements for Application